photo by: Paul LAndry

 I will always be an actor and a singer.
 I'm also a writer, a producer, a talent/casting professional,

 and diversity advocate.
 I’ve been a piano player -- as opposed to a pianist.
 I may have danced, but that's ancient history.
 I learned marketing and creative strategies from the ground up and from some of the best.
 I've done freelance print and design work for several companies - and even won a few design awards.
 I spent nearly eight years with Viacom at Nick@Nite and TVLand where I became an Emmy nominated producer.
 Again - I LOVE TELEVISION.
-Somehow, I'm still not sure how, I managed to work for Viacom while I was in OZ for HBO (an experience I am more than grateful for) but somehow I did it.
+Somehow, I managed to work for Viacom while I was in OZ for HBO (an experience I am more than grateful for) but somehow I did it.
 The day I ran over to the tvland.com office during a lunch break in full wardrobe and make-up including a gunshot wound was pretty amusing.